3ls-it/openai-assistant/README.md

    ```bash
    pip install -r requirements.txt
    ```
    • You will also need to have the `feh` image program installed if you want automatic image display.
-Follow your operating system's method for package installation.
+Optionally, `ImageMagick` is use; have one or both of these installed.
+(Follow your operating system's method for package installation.)

 2. Configure & Run
    • In the release directory, simply invoke the program; on first run it will auto-generate `~/.openai-assistant/settings.py` and prompt for required values.